Non-Homotopic Drawings of Multigraphs: Introduction

 \section{Introduction}

 A central question of graph drawing research asks for the maximum number of edges in an $n$-vertex graph that admits a drawing satisfying certain properties.
-For example, it follows from Euler's formula that planar graphs have at most $3n-6$ edges (for $n\geq 3$), which is tight for planar triangulations.
+For example, it follows from Euler's formula that planar graphs have at most $3n-6$ edges (for $n \geq 3$), which is tight for planar triangulations.
 The situation for multigraphs (allowing parallel edges and self-loops) is less clear, since there are planar multigraphs with one vertex and arbitrarily many edges.
-Two constraints on the drawing are typically applied to avoid this.
-The first constraint is that the drawing is \defn{non-homotopic}: no pair of parallel edges or loops can be continuously deformed into each other without passing through vertices.
-This eliminates the possibility of a planar multigraph with arbitrarily many edges.
-The second constraint is that the drawing is \defn{$k$-crossing}: the number of crossings between each pair of edges is at most $k$ and the number of self-intersections of each edge is at most $k$.
-This eliminates non-homotopic drawings on a fixed number of vertices with arbitrarily many edges where different edges wind round the same vertex increasingly many times, as illustrated in \cref{ThreeVerticesManyEdges}.
+To avoid this, the constraint that the drawing is \defn{non-homotopic} is typically applied: a drawing is non-homotopic if no pair of parallel edges or loops can be continuously deformed into each other without passing through vertices.
+The planar condition is also frequently relaxed so that the drawing is \defn{$k$-crossing}: the number of crossings between each pair of edges is at most $k$ and the number of self-intersections of each edge is at most $k$.
+Note that some bound on the number of crossings is required as there are non-homotopic drawings on a fixed number of vertices with arbitrarily many edges where different edges wind round the same vertex increasingly many times, as illustrated in \cref{ThreeVerticesManyEdges}.

 In 1996, \citet*[Thm.~3.5]{JMM96} proved that $n$-vertex multigraphs with a non-homotopic $k$-crossing drawing have a bounded number of edges.
-Following this, the maximum cardinality of a collection of curves that is non-homotopic and $k$-crossing on various surfaces has been well-studied.
+Following this, the maximum cardinality of a collection of arcs that is non-homotopic and $k$-crossing on various surfaces has been well-studied.
 See, for example, the papers \cite{ABG19,AS18,BarNatan20,Douba22,FPS21,Greene19,MRT14,PTT22,Przytycki15,SP19}.

 The first result of this paper is an improved upper bound on the number of edges in a non-homotopic $k$-crossing drawing of a multigraph.

 \begin{theorem} Let $n$, $k$ be positive integers.
 Let $G$ be an $n$-vertex multigraph that has a non-homotopic $k$-crossing drawing.
 Then